Georgi Markov: Later investigation and aftermath

-Bernard Riley, the attending physician treating Markov, considered many possible causes of his illness, including that he had been bitten by a venomous tropical snake.
+Bernard Riley, the physician treating Markov, considered many possible causes of his illness, including that he had been bitten by a venomous tropical snake.
 Riley had the inflamed area at the back of his leg x-rayed, but no foreign object was detected at this time.
-Due to the circumstances and statements Markov made to doctors expressing the suspicion that he had been poisoned, the Metropolitan Police ordered a thorough autopsy of his body.
-Rufus Crompton performed the autopsy, noting a red mark on the back of Markov's leg.
+Due to the circumstances and statements Markov made to doctors expressing the suspicion that he had been poisoned, the Metropolitan Police ordered a thorough post-mortem of his body.
+Rufus Crompton performed it, noting a red mark on the back of Markov's leg.
 He cut a tissue sample from the area, with a matching sample from the other leg.
 These samples were sent for further analysis at the Porton Down chemical and biological weapons laboratory.
 There, David Gall, the Research Medical Officer, found a tiny pellet in the tissue sample.

 The pellet measured 1.70 mm in diameter and was composed of 90% platinum and 10% iridium.
 It had two holes with diameters of 0.35 mm drilled through it, producing an X-shaped cavity.
 Further examination by experts from Porton Down could not detect any remnant of poison.
-Considering possible poisons, scientists hypothesized that the pellet might have contained ricin.
+Considering possible poisons, scientists hypothesised that the pellet might have contained ricin.

 Porton Down scientists also thought that a sugary substance had been used to coat the tiny holes, creating a bubble that trapped the poison inside the cavities, with a specially crafted coating designed to melt at 37 C: human body temperature.
-After the pellet was inside Markov, the coating might have melted and the poison released to be absorbed into the bloodstream and kill him.
+After the pellet was inside Markov, the coating might have melted and the poison released to be absorbed into the bloodstream and killed him.

-Regardless of whether the doctors treating Markov had known that the poison might have been ricin, the result would have been the same, as there was no known antidote to ricin at the time.
+Regardless of whether the doctors treating Markov had known that the poison might have been ricin, the result would have been the same, as no antidote exists for ricin.

-Ten days before the murder, an attempt was made to kill another Bulgarian defector, Vladimir Kostov, in the same manner as Markov, in a Paris Métro station.
+Ten days before the assassination, an attempt was made to kill another Bulgarian defector, Vladimir Kostov, in the same manner as Markov, in a Paris Métro station.

 KGB defector Oleg Kalugin alleged that the Bulgarian Secret Service arranged the murder with help from the Soviet KGB.
 Nobody has been charged with Markov's murder, largely because most documents relating to it are unavailable, probably destroyed.
 Kalugin said that Markov had been killed using an umbrella gun.